Minimal Steklov eigenvalues on combinatorial graphs: Introduction

 In this paper, motivated by the works of Fraser and Schoen in the smooth setting and Friedman's works \cite{FR93,FR96} for Laplacian eigenvalues on combinatorial graphs, and also motivated by the works \cite{He-Hua1,He-Hua2} of He and Hua, and our previous work \cite{YY}, we consider extremal problems on combinatorial graphs.
 Let's first recall some preliminary notions for graphs. \begin{defn} \begin{enumerate} \item A triple $(G,m,w)$ is called a weighted graph where \begin{enumerate}

 \item $G$ is a simple graph with $V(G)$ and $E(G)$ the sets of vertices and edges of $G$ respectively; \item $m:V(G)\to \R^+$ is the vertex-measure; \item $w:E(G)\to \R^+$ is the edge-weight. \end{enumerate} When $m\equiv1$ and $w\equiv 1$, we say that $G$ is equipped with the unit weight.
-A subgraph $G'$ of the weighted graph $G$ is viewed as a weighted graph by restricting the vertex-measure and edge-weight to $G'$.
-For convenience, the edge-weight $w$ is also viewed as a symmetric function on $V\times V$ by zero extension. \item A pair $(G, B)$ is called a graph with boundary where $G$ is a simple graph and $B\subset V(G)$.
+A subgraph $G'$ of the weighted graph $G$ is viewed as a weighted graph by restricting the vertex-measure and edge-weight of $G$ to $G'$.
+For convenience, the edge-weight $w$ is also viewed as a symmetric function on $V(G)\times V(G)$ by zero extension. \item A pair $(G, B)$ is called a graph with boundary where $G$ is a simple graph and $B\subset V(G)$.
 The set $\Omega:=V(G)\setminus B$ is called the interior of $G$.
-We will also denote $B$ and $\Omega$ as $B(G)$ and $\Omega(G)$ respectively if necessary. \item A simple graph $G$ is called a combinatorial graph if it is equipped with the unit weight and $B(G)=\{v\in V(G)\ |\ \deg v\leq1\}$.
-For a nontrivial combinatorial tree $G$, $B(G)=L(G)$ where $L(G)$ is the collection of leaves in $G$. \end{enumerate} \end{defn} On a weighted finite graph $(G,B,m,w)$ with boundary, analogous to the smooth case, one can similarly define the Steklov operator $\Lambda:\R^B\to \R^B$ (See Section \ref{sec-pre} for details).
+We will also denote $B$ and $\Omega$ as $B(G)$ and $\Omega(G)$ respectively if necessary. \item A simple graph $G$ is called a combinatorial graph with boundary (or is called a combinatorial graph for simplicity) if it is equipped with the unit weight and $B(G)=\{v\in V(G)\ |\ \deg v\leq1\}$.
+For a nontrivial combinatorial tree $G$, $B(G)=L(G)$ by definition, where $L(G)$ is the collection of leaves in $G$. \end{enumerate} \end{defn} On a weighted finite graph $(G,B,m,w)$ with boundary, analogous to the smooth case, one can similarly define the Steklov operator $\Lambda:\R^B\to \R^B$ (See Section \ref{sec-pre} for details).
 The eigenvalues of $\Lambda$ are called Steklov eigenvalues of the graph and denoted as